kjendrzyca/kjendrzyca.github.io/_posts/2017-02-27-dances-with-yaks.md

 You can work to minimize those kinds of encounters by:

-- leaving the code better than you found it AKA `the boy scout rule`
+- leaving the code better than you found it (the boy scout rule)
 - being aware of yaks
 - remembering that there is no good code, only bad and terrible code (deal with that)
 - postponing (it does not have to be shaved right now)